Simple 6-step guide to do the most relaxing Ayurvedic Breast Massage

-Our breasts represent so much—from love, fertility, sex, and pleasure, to our primal need for motherly love, support, security, care, and nourishment.¹ For many women, they represent beauty and our identity as a woman.
+Our breasts represent so much—from love, fertility, sex, and pleasure, to our primal need for motherly love, support, security, care, and nourishment.
+For many women, they represent beauty and our identity as a woman.

-Lucky for us, Ayurveda does not write-off these findings as just coincidence.
-We look deeper into the woman’s being, beyond the physical layer (annamaya kosha) into subtler layers, like that of the vital energy or breath (pranamaya kosha) or the mind (manomaya kosha).
+Ayurveda looks deeper into the woman’s being, beyond the physical layer (annamaya kosha) into subtler layers, like that of the vital energy or breath (pranamaya kosha) or the mind (manomaya kosha).

 The physical layer of the breasts is made up of two main tissue layers in Ayurveda—fatty tissue layer (meda dhatu) and plasma or lymph (rasa dhatu).
 There are many channels for the flow of lymph (and hence, there are many lymph nodes particularly around the armpit and along the collar bone) and milk, which are surrounded by fatty tissue.
 The tone of the breast comes from connective tissue and ligaments.

-2) keep the level of toxins (ama) at a low.
+Keep the level of toxins (ama) at a low.